ckipp01/tooling-talks/README.md

 ## About

-Tooling talks is a series of talks about tooling in the Scala ecosystem.
-You can listen to Tooling Talks wherever you listen to your favorite podcasts!
+Tooling talks is a series of talks about developer tooling, primarily in the Scala ecosystem.
+You can listen to Tooling Talks wherever you listen to your favorite podcasts or on [tooling-talks.com](https://www.tooling-talks.com).

 If you have any questions you'd like to be asked to the next guest you can ask them [here under their